KlosiXhoi/GymBro/README.md

 3.MyProfile Page (Front-end and Back-end): The MyProfile page will be designed using HTML, CSS, and JavaScript for the front-end and will use  as PHP for the database.
 It will also include forms for users to customize their profile and set their fitness goals.</br>

 4.Feedback Page (Front-end and Back-end): The feedback page should be designed using HTML, CSS, and JavaScript for the front-end and PHP for a databse so the business can identify problems.
-It will be a form for users to send feedback to the developers.</br>
+It will be a form for users to send feedback and possible issues to the developers.</br>

-5.Customer Support Page (Front-end and Back-end): The customer support page will be made using HTML, CSS, and JavaScript for the front-end and will use PHP for back-end.
-It will be apoproached by using a from for users to contact the developers regarding issues.</br>

-6.Form Page (Front-end and Back-end): The form page should be designed using HTML, CSS, and JavaScript for the front-end and we will use use server-side PHP for the back-end while using JavaScript we will come up with an algorithm to refirect to the proper workout plan.</br>
+5.Form Page (Front-end and Back-end): The form page should be designed using HTML, CSS, and JavaScript for the front-end and we will use use server-side PHP for the back-end while using JavaScript we will come up with an algorithm to refirect to the proper workout plan.</br>

-7.Workout Plan Generation (Back-end): The workout plan generation will be implemented using server-side programming language PHP.
+6.Workout Plan Generation (Back-end): The workout plan generation will be implemented using server-side programming language PHP.
 It will the data from the Form algorithm and show the pre-made plans.</br>

-8.Exercise Instruction (Front-end): The exercise instruction links should be designed using HTML, CSS, and JavaScript for the front-end.
+7.Exercise Instruction (Front-end): The exercise instruction links should be designed using HTML, CSS, and JavaScript for the front-end.
 They will lead the user to external websites or videos that provide instructions on how to perform the exercises.</br>

-9.User-friendly Interface (Front-end): The application should have a user-friendly interface that is easy to use and navigate.
+8.User-friendly Interface (Front-end): The application should have a user-friendly interface that is easy to use and navigate.
 It should also provide feedback to the user regarding their inputs and actions.</br>

-10.Database (Back-end):: The database will consists of localhost and include the tables for users credentials, feedback,support tickets, admins.
+9.Database (Back-end):: The database will consists of localhost and include the tables for users credentials, feedback, admins.
 The connection will be made using PHP.</br>

-11.Admin Interface (Front-end and Back-end): This page will be made using HTML, CSS, and JavaScript for the front-end.
+10.Admin Interface (Front-end and Back-end): This page will be made using HTML, CSS, and JavaScript for the front-end.
 It will provide tables form database for easier usage of admin employees using PHP.
 To enter it will require to match with a previous admin credentials from the database.
 New admins will be added usinng this page.</br>